-Thanks to a unique arrangement with BC Carroll School and Modern Guild we are offering this individual career preparation course at a reduced cost for free for our students receiving signficant financial aid.
+Thanks to a unique arrangement with BC Carroll School and Modern Guild we are offering this individual career preparation course at a reduced cost and free for our students receiving signficant financial aid.
 Modern Guild works with your schedule as the deliverables are online and your meetings are via Skpe.
 Immersion is designed so that you identify three career fields of interest and explore them deeply.

 You will talk to industry experts in three fields.

 You will receive individual guidance with your own career coach.